Zits (comics): D'ijon

-D'ijon is a student at Jeremy's high school.
+D'ijon is an African-American student at Jeremy's high school.
 She is Pierce's girlfriend and one of Sara's friends.
 She has dreadlocks, a copy of Edvard Munch's The Scream tattooed on her tongue and occasionally wanders around with Pierce after connecting their respective earrings.
 Her real name is Dionne; apparently, she started doing the "apostrophe thing" in 7th grade.

 Autumn

 Autumn is Hector's ex-girlfriend and a strict vegetarian, whose social graces are as lacking as her personal hygiene (she appears to have more hair under her arms than on her head).
 She is noted for her extreme liberal and environmentalist political actions such as freeing 50,000 live crickets in the school to spare them from dissection (this only led to them being killed by the school being sprayed by an exterminator.)
 Autumn despises Jeremy and has called him "flesh eater", "vampire", "murderer" and "cannibal" for eating meat.